Join us for one or all of these inspiring events!

 Permaculture Design Certification Course:

-SPRING PROGRAM starts April 4th
+Choose: SPRING PROGRAM starting April 4th

 Offsite Tour: Visit a Straw Bale House